francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages-TECH3015.md

 **Exercise 4**.
 Modify 'thanks.html', so the displayed message says something such as "Thanks for the feedback [First Name] [Last Name].
 Your email is [email] and you are a [gender]."

-**Exercise 5 (Optional.
-Try to solve it at the end of the lab!)**.
-Investigate how to check with a Javascript function if the submitted file is an image (PNG or JPG).
+**Exercise 5** Investigate how to validate the user is uploading a valid image with the attribute 'accept' (<https://www.w3schools.com/tags/att_input_accept.asp>).
+(Optional.
+Try to solve it at the end of the lab!: Investigate how to check with a Javascript function if the submitted file is an image).

 # Passing variables from one webpage to another webpage and saving them in a PouchDB database